spinto88/MediaSharingIndex/README.md

 - *Data_description.ipynb* provides a brief description of the data and reproduces Figure 1 of the paper.
 - *MediaSharingIndex.ipynb* calculates the MSI of the users and media outlets and show the distribution of these values as Figure 3 of the paper shows.
+- *MediaSharingIndex_and_SentimentBias.ipynb* compares the MSI and the SentimentBias of the media outlets, reproducing Figure 5 of the paper.